solarslurpi/GrowBuddies/docs/snifferbuddy.md

 <img src="https://docs.google.com/drawings/d/e/2PACX-1vQnc4PqB6jgMzFOIMZqWpJ1dFUUdEsrNfNtB4n6q8jmW68PfWBYvIfANB0gqFjMqUh3rn0Cm_YLLthx/pub?w=984&amp;h=474&amp;align=middle">
 :::

 sniff...sniff...sniff...Inside SnifferBuddy is a [SCD30](https://www.adafruit.com/product/4867)[air quality sensor](https://www.adafruit.com/product/4867)] measuring the air's temperature, humidity, and CO2 level.
 There is a photoresistor at the top of SnifferBuddy to indicate whether the grow lights are on or off.
 The brain behind SnifferBuddy is an ESP286 running [Tasmota firmware](https://tasmota.github.io/docs/About/).
-The Tasmota software publishes the readings over mqtt to an mqtt broker running on `Gus()<gus>`.
+The Tasmota software publishes the readings over mqtt to an mqtt broker running on [Gus()](gus).

 :::{figure} images/snifferbuddy_in_growtent.jpg
 :align: center
 :height: 350

-A Happy SnifferBuddy hanging about
+A Happy SnifferBuddy with an SCD-30 Sensor hanging about
 :::

 The one I made looks like this: